 So, our code is complete.
 I had checked it by testing the temporary addon and it works perfectly.

 So, it’s time to publish it in the mozilla addon store.
 I will follow the procedure from another of my blog in the series.
 The link is here.

-This complete part-23 of the series.
-You can install this addon in your firefox browser from here.
+This complete part-18 of the series.
+You can add this addon to firefox from this link.

 You can find the code for the same in my github account here.